 RESEARCH

-Video is a rapidly growing source of data at scale in many domains.
-For example, an analyst at an autonomous car company may be interested in examining edge cases for their cars.
-A neuroscientist may be interested in understanding behavioral patterns of animals.
+Video is a particularly important and rapidly growing source of multimodal data in many domains.
+For example, an analyst at an autonomous car company may be interested in examining edge cases for their cars, while a neuroscientist may be interested in understanding behavioral patterns of animals.
 The volume of visual data collected in these domains precludes the possibility of manual analysis.
-We are studying and developing techniques for accelerating large-scale video analytics using deep learning.
+We are studying and developing techniques for accelerating large-scale multimodal analytics using deep learning, query optimization, symbolic reasoning, and adaptive query processing.

 • Zeus: Efficiently Localizing Actions in Videos using Reinforcement Learning, SIGMOD 2022